liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

 ### Strategy Performance
 The strategy was back-tested on the Bitcoin-Tether (BTC-USDT) pair for the first 6 months of 2021, that is from the beginning of january to the end of june 2021.
 The performance of the strategy is expressed as the ROI over the timeframe.
-The table below shows the result of the backtest, result of a buy and hold benchmark and the percentage change of the value of Bitcoin.
+The table below shows the result of the backtest, result of a buy and hold benchmark given the percentage change of the value of Bitcoin.

 <img src="images/6monthROI.jpg" alt="drawing" width="1000"/>